Author: Eliška Hosnedlová, IHP (Certified Integrative Health Practitioner)

 - Building bones and teeth

-- Control of body fluids inside and outside cells
+- Controlling body fluids inside and outside cells

 - Converting food into energy

-- Essential for the function of certain organs, such as iodine and selenium for proper thyroid function
+- Essential for the function of some organs, such as iodine and selenium for proper thyroid function

 Why is diet not enough?

-In an ideal world, we wouldn't need any supplements.
-All the necessary nutrients are found in our diet, whether from plant or animal sources.
-However, in some cases, it is almost impossible to get enough of all the nutrients from food alone.
+In an ideal world, we wouldn't need any dietary supplements.
+All essential nutrients are found in our diet, whether from plant or animal sources.
+However, in today's world, it is sometimes almost impossible to ensure sufficient intake of all substances solely from diet.

-Here are 7 reasons why we consider certain accessories essential:
+Here are 7 reasons why we consider certain supplements a necessity:

-Increased needs for certain nutrients come with age, as does the ability to properly absorb and store vitamins and minerals. ( 5 ) The current health status of our population also plays a big role.
+An increased need for certain nutrients comes with age, just as the ability to properly absorb and store vitamins and minerals diminishes.
+(5) The current health status of the population also plays a large role.

-Our lifestyle can directly contribute to nutrient deficiencies or increased needs.
-A current major issue is chronic stress, which depletes the body of certain nutrients, and adequate intake is associated with the body’s proper response to stress. ( 6 )
+Our lifestyle can directly contribute to a deficiency of certain nutrients or an increased need for them.
+A significant current issue, for example, is chronic stress, which depletes certain nutrients in the body, while their adequate intake is associated with the body's proper response to stress.
+(6)

-Modern agricultural practices, aimed at maximizing crop yields, are destroying the soil and food quality.
-Instead of environmentally friendly organic fertilizers, synthetic fertilizers are used, which destroy soil microbes.
+Modern agricultural practices, aimed at maximizing crop yields, disrupt soil and food quality.
+Instead of environmentally friendly organic fertilizers, synthetic fertilizers are predominantly used, which destroy soil microbes.
 These play an important role in soil homeostasis and nutrient levels.
-Similarly, the soil is also destroyed with the excessive use of herbicides and pesticides in cultivation. ( 7 )
+Similarly, soil is also destroyed by the excessive use of herbicides and pesticides in cultivation.
+(7)

-Our current eating habits also naturally affect our intake of vitamins, minerals, and other nutrients.
-Industrially processed foods, excess sugar, and a lack of quality ingredients exacerbate nutritional deficiencies, and in addition, promote excessive fat storage in the body and the development of inflammatory conditions.
+Our existing eating habits also naturally influence the intake of vitamins, minerals, and other nutrients.
+Industrially processed foods, excess sugar, and a lack of quality ingredients exacerbate nutritional deficiencies and, moreover, promote excessive fat storage in the body and the development of inflammatory conditions.

-Avoiding certain foods can also lead to nutrient deficiencies.
-For example, vegetarians and vegans tend to be deficient in certain nutrients.
-Typically, these include B vitamins, iron, zinc, and vitamin A. ( 8 ) The same is true for eliminating certain foods due to allergies or intolerances.
+Excluding certain foods can also be a reason for a lack of some substances.
+An example is vegetarianism or veganism, where people on such diets often lack certain nutrients.
+Typically, these include B vitamins, iron, zinc, or vitamin A. (8) The same applies to eliminating certain foods due to allergies or intolerances.

-In the case of some more serious health conditions, the body may not be able to properly absorb certain nutrients, so they need to be supplemented in increased amounts.
+In the case of some more serious health conditions, the body may not be able to absorb certain nutrients properly, so they need to be supplemented in increased amounts.

-Antibiotics, hormonal contraceptives, blood pressure medications, or cholesterol-lowering medications.
-All of these factors contribute to the depletion of certain nutrients in the body, typically B vitamins, potassium, magnesium, zinc, or calcium. ( 9 ) Therefore, always consult your doctor and together assess what additional supplements will be needed along with the medications.
+Antibiotics, hormonal contraception, blood pressure-lowering drugs, or cholesterol-lowering drugs.
+All these factors contribute to the depletion of some nutrients in the body, typically B vitamins, potassium, magnesium, zinc, or calcium.
+(9) Therefore, always consult your doctor and together evaluate what else needs to be supplemented along with your medication.

 Not all supplements are created equal

-There are many different brands and online stores selling dietary supplements on the market today.
-Some supplements can be purchased for literally a few crowns, while others cost hundreds or thousands.
-So which ones should you choose and how do they differ from each other?
+Today, we can find many different brands and e-shops offering food supplements.
+Some supplements cost just a few crowns, while others are hundreds or even thousands.
+So, which ones should you choose and how do they differ?

-Although it may seem that all supplements fulfill their main task, that is, they will fill any deficiencies, this is not the case.
-The quality, origin, form and absorption of the given supplement play a big role.
-In some cases, we will save on the price, but in return we will get more unnecessary (and often harmful) substances into our body along with nutrients.
-In addition, lower-quality supplements are not very bioavailable, which means that even though they may enter our body in sufficient quantities, the body simply cannot use them properly.
+Although it may seem that all supplements fulfill their main task, i.e., supplementing potential deficiencies, this is not the case.
+The quality, origin, form, and absorption of the given supplement play a significant role.
+In some cases, we save on price, but along with nutrients, we introduce more unnecessary (and often harmful) substances into our body.
+Less qualitative supplements are also poorly bioavailable, meaning that even if they enter our body in sufficient quantities, the organism simply cannot utilize them properly.

-Forms of supplements on the market and their absorbability
+Forms of supplements on the market and their absorption

-Liposomal – the nutrient is attached to a phospholipid molecule, which helps preserve the nutrients and may improve their absorption in the body
+Liposomal – the nutrient is attached to a phospholipid molecule, which helps preserve nutrients and can improve their absorption in the body.

-Powdered – usually absorbed quickly, suitable for nutrients that require larger amounts to meet the recommended dose, such as magnesium.
-Check out some of our products here .
+Powder – usually absorbed quickly, suitable for nutrients that require larger quantities to meet the recommended dose, such as magnesium.
+See some of our products here.

-Capsules – easily broken down during digestion so nutrients can be well absorbed.
-Most Femvie products are in vegetable capsule form for best absorption.
-Check out some of our products here .
+Capsules – easily break down during digestion, so nutrients can be well absorbed.
+Most Femvie products are in the form of vegetable capsules for optimal bioavailability.
+See some of our products here.

-A quality dietary supplement should be so-called pure, i.e. without binders, dyes or other auxiliary substances, which sometimes appear in the composition more than the nutrients themselves.
-The main thing is the absorbability in our body.
-If you are hesitating between individual forms of the supplement, we recommend reaching for capsules, powder supplements or liposomal form, which are best absorbed by the body.
+A quality dietary supplement should be "clean," meaning without binders, dyes, or other excipients, which sometimes appear in the composition in greater quantities than the actual nutrients.
+The absorbability in our body is then crucial.
+If you are hesitant between different forms of supplements, we recommend opting for capsules, powdered supplements, or liposomal forms, as these are best absorbed by the body.

-Was this article useful to you?
+Was the article helpful to you?
 Share it with your friends!
-In the next part, we will look at the TOP supplements that are worth taking every day.
+In the next installment, we will look at the TOP supplements worth taking every day.

 Do you have any questions about supplements or women's hormonal health?
-Don't hesitate to contact our experts at the Femvie Counseling Center .
+Do not hesitate to contact our experts at Femvie Consulting.
 They will be happy to answer all your questions for free.*

-Do you want to have a complete assessment of your health and kick-start your health?
-Contact our Femvie experts who will create an individual plan based on your medical history, lab results, symptom monitoring, cycle analysis and a 90 min. initial consultation.
-Our experts will continuously support you so that you achieve results.
-Information on how the consultations work can be found here .
+Do you want a complete assessment of your health and to kickstart your well-being?
+Contact our Femvie experts, who will create an individual plan for you based on anamnesis, laboratory results, symptom monitoring, cycle analysis, and a 90-minute initial consultation.
+Our experts will support you continuously to help you achieve results.
+Information on how consultations work can be found here.

 Sources used: